leehog/restaurandom/README.md

 ### Start your emulator:

-For example, majje is using the apt-package 'emulator', and will therefore:
+For example, Leo is using the apt-package 'emulator', and will therefore:

 List his available virtual devices: